baniyanoor-svg/EduConnect/README.md

 2.CSS3 – Styling and layout

-3.JavaScript – Interactivity and functionality

 # Project Description

 1.index.html – Student login page.

+2.about.html-Details about website.

+3.contact.html-for contact and info.

+4.login.html-for sign in to dashboard.

+5.register.html-if not sign in, then to sign up.

-2.dashboard.html – Main dashboard with navigation.
+6.dashboard.html – Main dashboard with navigation.

-3.attendance.html – Attendance records display.
+7.attendance.html – Attendance records display.

-4.marks.html – Academic performance and grades.
+8.marks.html – Academic performance and grades.

-5.profile.html – Student personal details.

-6.timetable.html -Timetable display.
+9.timetable.html -Timetable display.

-7.notices.html -for student's notice.
+10.notices.html -for student's notice.

+11.profile.html – Student personal details

+12.style.css-for styling the html pages.

+ 13.Asssets :about.jpeg,profile.jpeg -for images.

 # 💡 Future Enhancements
+Use JS to make website dyanmic and interactive.

 Add admin panel for teachers to manage data